-To bring all events (cases) in a plausible order, we first sort the outbreak data by detection time and compute the minimum spanning tree.
+To bring all cases in a plausible order, we first sort the outbreak data by detection time and compute the minimum spanning tree.
 This tree provides us with the distribution of shortest jump lengths.
-The waiting time distribution follows from the outbreak data directly.
+We then generate the waiting time distribution directly from the outbreak data.
 Both distributions are shown in Figure 3.